sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/ssl.include.rst

     * `${LETS_ENCRYPT_X3_CA}` - For Let's Encrypt X3 certificate authority.
     * `${MICROSOFT_IT_CA}` - For all Microsoft IT CA certificates,
       used by SharePoint Online and other services provided by Microsoft.
+    * `${GO_DADDY_G2_G1}` - For all GoDaddy Certificate Bundles,
+       G2 With Cross to G1.

-    To configure a component to accept peer certificates signed by Microsoft IT CA, which is the CA used by SharePoint Online, you can set the configuration as::
+    To configure a component to accept the remote peer certificates signed by Microsoft IT CA, which is the CA used by SharePoint Online, you can set the configuration as::